 New Zealand can best be described as northern and southern regions, and each region presents new challenges and scenic wonders for mountain bike riders.
 The north features many volcanoes and geothermal landscapes for rough riding, while the south is more tropical and alpine, which makes it great for trail riding.

-What Makes New Zealand Great for MTB?
+What Makes New Zealand Mountain Biking Great?

 Apart from it’s pristine beauty and diverse landscapes, New Zealand is perfect for MTB.
 For cyclists, the land of the long white cloud offers a utopian playground with options for all styles of riding and ability.